TimK011/master_thesis_smart_home/README.md

-# Master Thesis: Sicherheitsanalyse von Smart Home Systemen: Exploration of the Potential and Limitations with Generative AI Models
+# Master Thesis: Security analysis of smart home systems: Exploration of the Potential and Limitations with Generative AI Models

 ## Project Overview